 To keep our mission going and store our supplies.
 PLEASE read the summary below.
 I know it's long, but this is SEVEN months worth of disaster response and crisis relief.
-We need a permanent warehouse!
+We need help storing mission critical supplies!

 We're nobody famous.
 We're not looking to be.
-We don't need attention, or "status".
+We don't need nor want individual attention, or "status".
 No selfies.
 No glory.
 Regular guys has never been about any of that.

 What we ARE about, is getting the job done.
 We do what we do, because we do what we do.
 That's it.
 Period.